Using AI to provide actionable data insights

 • Using benchmark data to determine what constitutes a good score was an improvement, but still a fairly blunt tool.
 Allowing customers to set specific goals for app performance would provide even deeper, individualised context for HEART metrics.

-The main HEART page, which offers a concise overview of an app's performance, was enhanced by integrating benchmark-based scores and substituting static content with dynamic, meaningful data.
+The HEART Overview page was enhanced by integrating benchmark-based scores and substituting static content with dynamic, meaningful data.